-- 1. Claimant M is a 14-year-old boy who receives services from NLACRC pursuant to the Lanterman Developmental Disabilities Services Act (Lanterman Act or the Act), California Welfare and Institutions Code, section 4500 et seq.
+- 1. Claimant F is a 16-year-old girl who receives services from NLACRC pursuant to the Lanterman Developmental Disabilities Services Act (Lanterman Act or the Act), California Welfare and Institutions Code, section 4500 et seq.
 (All statutory references are to the Welfare and Institutions Code.)
-He is eligible for services because he has Autism Spectrum Disorder (ASD), an eligible condition under the Act. - 2.
+She is eligible for services because she has Autism Spectrum Disorder (ASD), an eligible condition under the Act. - 2.
 On March 10, 2022, the Service Agency issued a Notice of Proposed Action (NOPA).
 The NOPA stated that the proposed action was to deny a request for 280 hours of respite services, essentially in a lump sum.
-The reason stated in the NOPA for the proposed action was that personal assistance had been re-instated, and that the Service Agency had not been able to determine the need for an additional 280 hours of respite.
+The reason stated in the NOPA was that personal assistance had been re-instated, and that the Service Agency had not been able to determine the need for an additional 280 hours of respite.
 (Ex.
 1, p.
-A75.) - 3.
-A letter accompanied the NOPA (NOPA Letter), which expanded on the issues raised and citing numerous statutes.
-In essence, the NOPA Letter stated that Claimant's parents had, on February 22, 2022, requested 280 respite hours, but NLACRC asserted that information it had previously requested regarding the need for respite services, had not been provided by Claimant's parents.
+A88.) - 3.
+A letter accompanied the NOPA (NOPA Letter), which expanded on the issues raised and cited numerous statutes.
+In essence, the NOPA Letter stated that Claimant's parents had, on February 22, 2022, requested 280 respite hours, but NLACRC asserted that, despite requesting information regarding the need for respite services, that information not been provided by Claimant's parents.
 The NOPA Letter further stated:

-You requested these additional hours of respite be approved to assist [parents] with the accompanying mediations and fair hearings scheduled for [Claimant M].
-As in the Notice of Proposed Action sent to you on December

-30, 2021, informed you NLACRC must assess need to determine whether respite services are appropriate.
+You requested these additional hours of respite be approved to assist [parents] with the accompanying mediations and fair hearings scheduled for [Claimant F].
+As in the Notice of Proposed Action sent to you on December 30, 2021 informed you NLACRC must assess need to determine whether respite services are appropriate.
 The same applies to your request for an additional 280 hours of respite.
 NLACRC must assess need.
 I have requested additional information from you and the support team, such as information about access to generic resources and latest educational records.
 However, no response was received from any of you, [parents], identified as the minor's parents.

 (Ex.
 1, p.
-A71.)
+A84.)

 - 4. The NOPA Letter stated that respite care is a service that provides intermittent relief from the demands of providing care to a person with a developmental disability.
-It was also stated that then-current personal assistance (PA) hours had been reinstated retroactively to January 31, 2022 and that such would cover the requested hours.
-(In Claimant F's NOPA letter, it was stated that 243 PA hours had been reinstated.) - 5.
+It was also stated that since then-current personal assistance (PA) hours had been reinstated temporarily based on Aid Paid Pending, Claimant had 243 hours of PA hours and 30 of respite, for a total of 273 hours, and that NLACRC had not been able to determine a need for further hours.
+(Ex.
+1, p.
+A86.)
+It should be noted that a NOPA letter sent to Mother regarding Claimant M's request spoke to the PA hours that had been allocated, while not stating the amount of them, and it essentially stated that those hours should be enough to assist the family for hearing preparation and participation.
+(Ex.
+1, p.
+A71 - 5.
 Claimant's Mother submitted a Fair Hearing Request (FHR) dated March 16, 2022, requesting respite hours so that she could prepare for cases.
 (Ex.
 1, p.
-A70.)
+A83.)

 She submitted a second FHR dated March 25, 2022, requesting respite hours so that she could attend mediations and hearings with the Service Agency.
 (Id., at p.
 A50.)
-Why a second FHR was submitted is not clear from the record.
+Just why a second FHR was submitted is not clear from the record.
 However, the issue was determined at the outset of the hearing to encompass a request for 280 hours, and not double that amount as might be implied by the submission of two FHRs for this Claimant.